bkoprucu/jekyll4test/_posts/2023-08-15-second-post.md

 ---
 title: Second post title
-layout: mylayout
+#layout: mylayout
 date:   2023-08-15 14:50 +0200
 ---

-Hello there
+## Hello there

-## This is a header
+This is second post